netdata/netdata/collectors/ebpf.plugin/README.md

 The table for the traffic are created using the destination IPs and ports of the sockets by default.
+This can be changed setting `resolve service names = yes`, after this Netdata will fill function tables with the table for traffic is created using the destination IPs and ports of the sockets by default.
-This can be changed setting `resolve service names = yes`, after this Netdata will fill function tables with the `service name` every time that is possible to resolve them.
+This can be changed by setting `resolve service names = yes`.
+After this, Netdata will fill function tables with the `service name` whenever it is possible to resolve them.

 #### `[service name]`